Vyral/anne-stewart-blog/_posts/2020-03-12-why-inventory-is-so-low.md

 {% include youtube.html %}

-*Inventory is low in the Portland market, and it’s because interest rates are also low and there’s a lack of new construction. *
+<CENTER><EM>Inventory is low in the Portland market, and it’s because interest rates are also low and there’s a lack of new construction. </EM></CENTER>

 There’s an inventory shortage in our market, and there are two reasons why.&nbsp;